 3. Upon reception of the Link Identifier Update Response message, UE-1 responds with a Link Identifier Update Ack message which includes the new identifier(s) from UE-2, as received on the Link Identifier Update Response message.
 The Link Identifier Update Ack message is sent using the old identifiers.
 UE-1 continues to receive traffic with the old Layer-2 ID from UE-2 until UE-1 receives traffic with the new Layer-2 ID from UE-2.

-4. The V2X layer of UE-1 passes the PC5 Link Identifier for the unicast link and the updated Layer-2 IDs (i.e. new Layer-2 ID for UE-1 for the source and new Layer-2 ID of UE-2 for the destination) down to the AS layer.
+4. Upon sending the Link Identifier Update Ack message, the V2X layer of UE-1 passes the PC5 Link Identifier for the unicast link and the updated Layer-2 IDs (i.e. new Layer-2 ID for UE-1 for the source and new Layer-2 ID of UE-2 for the destination) down to the AS layer.
 This enables the AS layer to update the provided Layer-2 IDs for the unicast link.

 UE-1 starts using its new identifiers and UE-2's new identifiers for this unicast link.